streamsets/sql-server-bdc-deployment/README.md

 Use this script to quickly add and register a Data Collector and Transformer to your Control Hub organization, allowing you to easily experiment with building and testing SQL Server 2019 BDC pipelines and jobs.

-The Data Collector is HTTPS-enabled and registered with the organization so you can use it as an authoring Data Collector.
-The Transformer is also HTTPS-enabled and registered with the organization.
+The provisioned Data Collector is HTTPS-enabled and registered with the organization so you can use it as an authoring Data Collector.
+The provisioned Transformer is also HTTPS-enabled and registered with the organization.
 You can use the Transformer for both authoring and execution since Transformer submits Spark jobs that are executed in the SQL Server 2019 BDC cluster.

 IMPORTANT: This script is for development use only.
 Use the teardown script to remove all components created by this script.

 ## Prerequisites

-To use the deplloyment script, you must have the following prerequisites:
+To use the deployment script, you must have the following prerequisites:

-    * Control Hub organization  and user account.
-The user account must have the Auth Token Administrator and Provisioning Operator roles.
+- Control Hub organization and user account.
+- The Control Hub user account must have the Auth Token Administrator and Provisioning Operator roles.
-    * SQL Server 2019 Big Data Cluster
+- SQL Server 2019 Big Data Cluster.
-    * Kubernetes cluster
+- Kubernetes cluster.

 ## Running the Deployment Script